jafingerhut/dontstop/README.md

 ## Why are there so many ways to start a Clojure REPL?

+For example, [The Ultimate Guide to Clojure REPLs](https://lambdaisland.com/guides/clojure-repls) lists many of them.

 Different developers have varying preferences on such things as:

 + what editor / IDE they prefer to use